David-McKenna/udpPacketManager/docs/README_CLI.md

 ```
 This command
-- Takes an input from 4 ports of date (16130 -> 16133) from a set of files in the local folder
+- Takes an input from 4 ports of data (16130 -> 16133) from a set of files in the local folder
-- Outputs it to a file, with a suffix containing the output number (0->numOutputs, here it will just be 0), starting timestamp (later fixed to 2020-02-22T11:02:00) and the starting packet number
+- Outputs it to a file, with a suffix containing the output number (0->numOutputs, here it will only be one file at 0), starting timestamp (later fixed to 2020-02-22T11:02:00) and the starting packet number
-- Sets the number of packets reader + processed per iteration to 100,000
+- Sets the number of packets read + processed per iteration to 100,000
-- Sets the output to be a Stokes I array
+- Sets the output to be a Stokes I array, without any downsampling
-- Sets the starting point to 2020-02-22T11:02:00, and will only read the next 6 minutes and 0.5 seconds of data
+- Sets the starting time to 2020-02-22T11:02:00, and will only read the next 6 minutes and 0.5 seconds of data

 Arguments
 --------

 #### -i (str)
 - Input file name, let it contain *%d* to iterate over a number of ports
+- E.g., `-i ./udp_1613%d.ucc1_2020-10-20T20:20:20.000.zst`

 #### -o (str) [default: "./output_%d_%s_%ld"]
 - Output file name, must contain at least *%d* when generating multiple outputs
 - *%s* will include the starting time stamp, *%ld* will include the starting packet number
-- These values must be added in order, so *%d_%s* is allowed to not print the packet number but *%ld_%d_%s* will not work.
+- These values must be added in order, so *%d_%s* is allowed to not attach the packet number but *%ld_%d_%s* will not work.

 #### -m (int) [default: 65536]
-- Number of packets to read and process per iteration
+- Number of packets to read and processed per iteration
 - Be considerate of the memory requirements for loading / processing the data when setting this value

 #### -u (int) [default: 4]
-- Number of input ports to iterate over
+- Number of input files to iterate over

 #### -b (int),(int) [default: 0,0 === all inputs]
-- Indicies of beamlets to extract from the input dataset.
+- Indices of beamlets to extract from the input dataset.
 Lower value is inclusive, higher value is exclusive
-- Eg, `-b 0,300` will return 300 beamlets, at indicies 0:299.
+- Eg, `-b 0,300` will return 300 beamlets, at indices 0:299.
 - I wanted this to be inclusive on both ends but couldn't find a solid way to just index it as intended.

-#### -t (str) [default: T=0]
+#### -t (str) [default: '']
 - Starting time string, in UTC+0 and ISOT format (YYYY-MM-DDTHH:mm:ss)

 #### -s (float) [default: FLOAT_MAX]